e-n-f/if-then-else/if-then-else.md

 ![17](https://user-images.githubusercontent.com/1951835/53197144-71c85400-35ce-11e9-99ac-1ed3f1dc165c.png)

-The next year, the story gets very muddy.
-There were several papers presented about Algol at another conference in Paris in 1959, and one of them is the famous paper where John Backus, who had previously led the Fortran project, introduced the idea of formal grammars for programming languages.
+The story gets muddy the next year, when several papers about Algol were presented at a conference.
+One of them was the paper where John Backus, who had previously led the Fortran project, introduced the idea of formal grammars for programming language.

-As described in his paper, Algol does not have the "if either" conditional form.
-Instead, it has another keyword called "converge," which causes the top-level ifs within the block to behave like "else ifs."
-Was this a proposal for a better "if either," or was it an earlier draft of what had already become "if either," published after it was already obsolete?
-There is no documentation to say which it was.
+As he describes it, Algol doesn't have the "if either" conditional form.
+Instead, it has a keyword called "converge," which makes the top-level "ifs" instead its block behave like "else ifs."
+It is not clear whether this was an idea for a better "if either," or whether it was an earlier idea that had already been rejected in favor of "if either."

 * http://www.softwarepreservation.org/projects/ALGOL/paper/Backus-ICIP-1959.pdf